What type of course is it?

 - Social insurance contribution credits

-A separate scholarship application form applies and is available in the Apply Online section on this site.
+- A separate application form applies and is available in the Apply Online section for this programme.

-This course has been approved by ULearning Skillnet for a fees subsidy of up to 20% for students whose company is a member of the ULearning Skillnet Network.
-There are also free places available for students who are unemployed and meet the required criteria by ULearning Skillnet.
+This course has been approved by Next Level Skillnet for a fees subsidy of up to 20% for students whose company is a member of the Next Level Skillnet Network.
+There are also free places available for students who are unemployed and meet the required criteria by Next Level Skillnet.

 Applicants are expected to hold an undergraduate degree, 1st or 2nd class honours in any discipline, along with three years of relevant industrial experience; or an Ordinary or 3rd class honours undergraduate degree, along with five years of relevant industrial experience; or a recognised professional qualification and five years of relevant industrial experience.